5 Essential Stops on a Barbados East Coast Road Trip | Beach Houses Barbados

 Home to St. Nicholas Abbey, Cherry Tree Hill sits eight hundred and fifty feet above sea level, with breathtaking views of the island’s East Coast.
 This mansion is one of three genuine Jacobean mansions in the Western Hemisphere and offers free guided historical tours and a collection of antiques and artefacts dating back over 350 years.
 Visitors can also tour the distillery, where St. Nicholas Abbey Rum is produced adjacent to the surrounding property with views from Cherry Tree Hill, or ride on the newest attraction, the St. Nicholas Abbey Heritage Railway.

 Ready to explore Barbados’ unique East Coast?
-Visit beachhouses.bb or email reservations@beachhouses.bb to book your stay at Beach Houses – the perfect home base for East Coast exploration!
+Visit or email stay@eastresort.com to book your stay at East Resort - the perfect home base for East Coast exploration!